DangerKlippers/danger-klipper/docs/MPC.md

 ```
 #target_reach_time: 2.0
 #   (sec)
-#smoothing: 0.25
+#smoothing: 0.83
 #   (sec)
-#   This parameter affects how quickly the model learns.
+#   This parameter affects how quickly the model learns and it represents
-#   Higher value will make it learn faster.
+#   the ratio of temperature difference applied per second.
+#   A value of 1.0 represents no smoothing used in the model.
 #min_ambient_change: 1.0
 #   (deg C)
-#   Larger values of MIN_AMBIENT_CHANGE will result in faster
+#   Larger values of MIN_AMBIENT_CHANGE will result in faster convergence
-#   convergence but will also cause the simulated ambient temperature
+#   but will also cause the simulated ambient temperature to flutter
-#   to flutter somewhat chaotically around the ideal value.
+#   somewhat chaotically around the ideal value.
 #steady_state_rate: 0.5
 #   (deg C/s)
 ```

 ## Example configuration block